RancidDax/namazu.tools/uwu.md

 The fight will see you squaring off against Garuda, Ifrit and Titan before completing a LB3-filled intermission with Lahabrea before facing the Ultima Weapon itself, angrier than ever.

-### Credits
-- MUR Discord for Toolboxes and Strats
-- Kur Rumi for PoVs
-- Notes by Em'gram

 ## Table of Contents

 [Phase 1: Garuda](/uwu#phase-1-garuda)